atharv3434/FocusBuddy/README.md

 # FocusBuddy

-📚 FocusBuddy – A Pomodoro Timer App (Java Console Project) 🚀 Project Description
+📚 FocusBuddy – A Pomodoro Timer App
+🚀 Project Description
 FocusBuddy is a productivity-focused console application built using core Java.
 It helps students and professionals implement the Pomodoro Technique to manage their study/work time more effectively.
 The app cycles between focused work sessions and short/long breaks.